-Best Mother’s Day Sales for 2019 | WTOP
+Best Mother’s Day sales for 2019 | WTOP

-There isn’t much time left to select the perfect Mother’s Day gift.
-Fortunately, because of expedited shipping, in-store sales and options for picking up online orders in stores, it’s still possible for you to get…
+There isn't much time left to select the perfect Mother's Day gift.
+But, it is possible to get a gift for mom before May 12.
+Here's where you can find deals.

 There isn’t much time left to select the perfect Mother’s Day gift.
 Fortunately, because of expedited shipping, in-store sales and options for picking up online orders in stores, it’s still possible for you to get a gift for Mom by May 12.
 Plus, thanks to stores offering last-minute sales, you have plenty of ways to save money on flowers, treats, jewelry, beauty products and more.